oracle/terraform-provider-oci/website/docs/d/core_virtual_circuits.html.markdown

 		There's one exception: for a public virtual circuit, Oracle specifies the BGP IPv6 addresses.

-		Note that IPv6 addressing is currently supported only in the Government Cloud.
+		Note that IPv6 addressing is currently supported only in certain regions.
+See [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).

 		Example: `2001:db8::1/64`
 	* `oracle_bgp_peering_ip` - The IPv4 address for Oracle's end of the BGP session.
 Must use a /30 or /31 subnet mask.
 If the session goes from Oracle to a customer's edge router, the customer specifies this information.
 If the session goes from Oracle to a provider's edge router, the provider specifies this.